modux4s/modux/README.md

 # Introduction

 Modux is a simple and lightweight microservice server for Scala inspired on [Lagom Framework](https://www.lagomframework.com/).
-The aim is to speed up development using a set of directives backed by [Scala](https://www.scala-lang.org/) and [Akka's](https://akka.io/) technologies.
+The goal is speed up development using a set of directives backed by [Scala](https://www.scala-lang.org/) and [Akka's](https://akka.io/) technologies.

 [![version](https://img.shields.io/badge/version-1.2.1-green.svg)](https://github.com/modux4s/modux)